jshin13/Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow/README.md

 I initially went through the book without deeply going into mathematical background or in-depth coding implementation.
 As I read through the book, I made my own study notes on Jupyter notebook to refer back to what I thought was important, which I still update as I revisit the book.
 Following that, I carefully purused the chapter codes and disassembled them to understand the functionality of each command.
 On the side, I bolstered my understanding by delving into mathematical derivations behind statistical operations, thanks to Intro to Probability by Anderson and Valko.
 Lastly, the projects I listed above utilize what I learned from this book.

-edit: I added the complete library list of scikit-learn API in the book.
+edit: I am writing sample codes to demonstrate a complete library list of scikit-learn API in the book.
 This part is still work in progress.
 (5/22/2020)

 # My thoughts